coolguyandstuffyeah/Stupid-Scripts/README.md

 # Stupid Scripts
-This is a roblox script thing that has really funny items for troll guis and stuff.
+This is a roblox script thing that has dumb items for troll guis and stuff.

 Heres the code to run it: